Orlando and Orange County Salvation Army financial assistance programs.

 The Salvation Army and the regional Orlando Metropolitan Area Command administer a number of social services and emergency assistance programs for the needy.
 Programs cover families across Orange County Florida.
-Thousands of individuals get assistance in overcoming barriers, receiving basic needs (such as food and clothing), and achieve self-sufficiency with help from the Salvation Army in Orlando.
+Thousands of individuals get assistance in overcoming barriers, receiving basic needs (such as food, rent help and clothing), and achieve self-sufficiency with help from the Salvation Army in Orlando.

 The non-profit runs emergency services, including financial assistance, for the less fortunate.
 They can also help people of all religions and cultures overcome barriers to personal/spiritual growth.
 Specific programs from the social service department do provide relief and support to thousands of individuals and families every year.
 Emergency financial assistance can help with paying rent, utility and cooling bills.
 Gently used clothing may be distributed.
 Many people call the Salvation Army for free food or meals as well.
 Special holiday and Christmas programs provide food and gifts to low income families with children.

 Any type of emergency financial or cash assistance is very limited, depends on donations, and comes with conditions.
 Help is offered on a limited basis.
 Applicants will need to make an appointment and they usually need to be made a couple weeks or so in advance.
 An individual will need to go through a formal interview process and meet eligibility standards.
 These include, but are not limited to, there needs to be an emergency or crisis and the applicant needs to have lived in Orange County Florida for at least 1 year.

 Also most of the aid is offered as a last resort, and one time only.
 So if you have received financial assistance from another non-profit agency or government program within the past 3 months, it is possible you will not qualify for help from the Salvation Army and you will be referred back to that agency you worked with in the past.
 Documentation and proof of the hardship is needed as well, and includes social security cards, proof of expenses such as bills or your lease, proof of your income, and identification.